talentprotocol/creator-score-miniapp/docs/planning/coding-principles.md

 - **Development Mode:** `NEXT_PUBLIC_DEV_MODE=true` bypasses authentication flows with hardcoded wallet address for rapid UI development.
 - **Shared Utilities:** All user lookups and profile loads go through a single resolver that abstracts identifier types into Talent UUID.
 Common logic extracted into shared services for maintainability and testability.
 - **Documentation:** All unique or opinionated decisions documented for clarity; best practices referenced but not over-explained.
+- **Talent API Data Usage:** Always ignore `points_calculation_logic` in Talent API responses and use only top-level credential fields (slug, points, readable_value, uom, max_score, etc.) for all logic and display.

 ### Typography Usage